What is a Head of Remote?

 This article is part of our Building in Public series where our Remote Operations team shares our experiences as we build and manage a distributed workforce at Oyster.
 Our hope is that by sharing our tips, strategies, and lessons we've learned along the way we can inspire other teams to adopt a new, distributed way of working.

-One of the most important changes to the way we work that’s happened in the past decade is an openness to remote work.
+One of the most important changes to the way we work that's happened in the past decade is an openness to remote work, which evolved from just 6.5% of private sector workers at home in 2019 into a massive experiment in full-time remote work during the pandemic.

-While many companies spent most of the pandemic making do with their employees working from home, a surprising number have adopted a remote or hybrid model more permanently.
+While many companies spent most of the pandemic making do with their employees working from home, a surprising number have adopted a remote or hybrid model more permanently; in the first quarter of 2024, 35.5 million people teleworked, accounting for 22.9% of the workforce.

 As such, they're giving deeper thought to how they run their distributed teams to ensure they're both happy and productive.
 And that typically means hiring a remote operations role or at the very least a consultant, to bring their expertise to managing remote or distributed teams.